Aditya-Singhvi/file_storage/README.md

 # file_storage
-Just a repo to house useful data/other files that I want to access from elsewhere.
+Just a repo to house useful raw data/other files that I want to access from other places